Doulos Partners Exists to Empower the Indigenous to Take the Gospel Further and Faster to the Ends of the Earth.

 We act as a ‘no-load missions mutual fund'

 We act as a ‘no-load mission’s mutual fund’, sending resources where we believe they will get the greatest return on investment for the Kingdom.
 We really mean ‘no load’ – since inception, we have been able to send 100% of your donation directly to the church planting work in the field.
 How do we do this?
-Since our founding, our Board has funded 100% of Doulos Partners’ administrative costs and we have agreements with each of our partners that none of our funding will go to fund their administrative costs.
+Since our founding, our Board and Leadership Team has funded 100% of Doulos Partners’ administrative costs and we have agreements with each of our partners that none of our funding will go to fund their administrative costs.

 We enter the field regularly to oversee the work